 WHO SHOULD BE FILTERING THEIR WATER?

-I feel that many of us can benefit from water filtration, however I will always recommend water filters to all patients considering pregnancy:
+Many of us can benefit from water filtration, however I always recommend filters to patients considering pregnancy and/or hydrating young children:

-• study published in the JAMA Paediatrics suggested that maternal exposure to higher levels of fluoride during pregnancy was associated with lower IQ scores in children aged 3 to 4 years
+- A study published in the JAMA Paediatrics suggested that maternal exposure to higher levels of fluoride during pregnancy was associated with lower IQ scores in children aged 3 to 4 years.

 WHAT WATER FILTERS DO I RECOMMEND?